-Lap pools require a swimming cap and we advise you take a pair of flip-flops as the floor can be slippery.
+Lap pools require a swimming cap, and we advise you take a pair of flip-flops as the floor can be slippery.
 Bathing accessories are available to rent or purchase at most baths, but it is best to bring your own.
 Although some are a little rough around the edges, Budapest baths are clean and the water is regularly inspected.
-You should keep the noise down inside the pools, tie your hair and take a shower before plunging in.
-Do not spend too much time in the hot pools to avoid becoming light-headed and bear in mind that bathing in these waters is not advisable for pregnant women.
+The baths feature pools of all temperatures, and don’t be afraid to dip into the cold pools from time to time.
+It’s all part of the fun, and it’s supposed to be great for your health!
+You should keep the noise down while inside the pools, as it can get quite echoy inside, tie up your hair and take a shower before plunging in.
+Do not spend too much time in the hot pools to avoid becoming light-headed, and bear in mind that bathing in these waters is not advisable for pregnant women.
 Most baths have a cafeteria or a restaurant, and therefore are ideal for a whole-day stay.

 A spa operated at the site of today’s Gellért in the 13th century, later named the Aga Bath during the Ottoman occupation of Hungary.
 Later it was called Virgins’ Bath (Szüzek-fürdője), after a story of a monk who lived in one of the caves of Gellért Hill and provided advice – of a particular sexual nature – to young women.
 Then came the nickname Muddy Bath (Sárosfürdő), due to the mineral mud settling at the bottom of the pools.
-In 1894, a tender was offered for plans of a more upscale combination of spa and hotel here, but the financial constraints of World War I meant that the construction of the Gellért Hotel and Bath took nearly ten years to complete.
-Finally, in 1918, the hotel and bath opened as one establishment (today they operate separately) and the Gellért Hotel has been standing strong, embraced by elegant grandeur, ever since.
+In 1894, a tender was offered for plans of a more upscale combination of spa and hotel here, but the financial constraints of World War I meant that the construction of the Gellért Hotel and Baths took nearly ten years to complete.
+Finally, in 1918, the hotel and baths opened as one establishment (today they operate separately) and the Gellért Hotel has been standing strong, embraced by elegant grandeur, ever since.

 - 1118 Budapest, Kelenhegyi út 4.